knomepasi/ubuntu-community-wordpress-theme/README.md

 Ubuntu community teams WordPress theme
 ======================================

 A simple and beautiful theme inspired by the Ubuntu website and designed for Ubuntu community teams.
 Features responsive design, support for RTL languages, customization of colors and more.

 [Screenshot of the theme](screenshot.png?raw=true)

 Setting up
 ----------

 1. Copy all the files in the repository in a directory called "ubuntu-community" under the wp-content/themes/ directory.
 2. Enable the "Community theme for Ubuntu" theme from Appearance » Themes.
 If you are running multisite, you will need to network enable the theme first under Network Admin » Themes.

+### Migrating

+If you are migrating your site from the [Ubuntu Loco Light theme](https://launchpad.net/ubuntu-community-webthemes/light-wordpress-theme)...
+- Set up the widget areas again; WordPress handles widget area settings per-theme

 After setting the theme up